 You can earn money from royalties on streaming sites like Youtube and Spotify.
-Each time your song is played, you earn a small fraction of a cent that can add up a lot if you're getting thousands of plays on your songs.
+Each time your song is played, you earn a small fraction of a cent that can add up to a lot if you're getting thousands of plays on your songs.

 Related Post: See How Royalties Work And How I've Gotten Paid

 Similar to royalties, sales are a great form of passive income that can earn you money from your previous works at any time.
 Sales in the music world can come from products like singles, albums, merchandise, and show tickets.

-If you are interested in putting your talent to work for other people's songs, consider doing work for hire projects.
+If you are interested in putting your talent to work for other people's songs, consider doing work-for-hire projects.
 Companies and musicians often hire singers, instrumentalists, producers, and rappers to lend their talents to a project for a set fee or pay by the hour.

 I have had a lot of success advertising my singing and songwriting on sites like Fiverr.
 I highly recommend them and have made thousands with them so far, and I see a lot of other musicians having massive success with them as well!

 If you are able to consistently come out with a great stream of video and/or audio content to post on a site like Youtube, you should think about getting into starting your own channel.

 Music is always needed in advertisements, movies, shows, games, and many other forms of entertainment.
 If you have a large amount of original material that you are interested in licensing to a company to earn commissions, apply to a few trusted music licensing companies.

 Some very prestigious choirs do so well with gigs that they are able to pay choir members.
 While some choirs allow all singers to get paid, other choirs hire section leaders in a choir to sing and help other choir members with the choir music.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.